-woman counting colored pencils
+woman counting colored pens

 Does Grounding Help OCD?